 The insurers underwrite various health conditions differently.
-Some are great for someone overweight with a high BMI, for example, while others are particularly good at offering fair prices for people who had cancer.
+Some are great for someone overweight with a high BMI, for example, while others are particularly good at offering fair prices for people who have a history of cancer.
 The same goes for anyone living with HIV.

-It’s all about finding the insurer who is most sympathetic.
+It’s all about finding the insurer who is most understanding.

 You’ve got a couple of options here, and it also depends on whether you’re getting mortgage protection or life insurance.